VictorFrancheto/time-series/README.md

-# time-series
+# Time Series Analysis
-This repository is dedicated to presenting mathematical concepts related to time serie.
+This repository is dedicated to presenting mathematical concepts related to time series, as well as implementing algorithms for time series analysis and forecasting.